-Each panel is designed to match the unique aesthetics of your room, so you don’t have to sacrifice functionality with appearance.
+Each panel is designed to match the unique aesthetics of your room, so you don’t have to sacrifice functionality for appearance.
 And installation is easy!
 Each panel can be custom-made to your room’s specifications.
 Once it arrives at your doorstep, all you have to do is hang it up appropriately, and you’re done.

 3. Udderly Quiet™ Acoustic Cloud

-Accompanying our family of fabric wrapped acoustic panels is our newest addition, the Udderly Quiet™ Acoustic Cloud.
+Accompanying our family of fabric-wrapped acoustic panels is our newest addition, the Udderly Quiet™ Acoustic Cloud.
 Ceilings are major culprits of airborne and impact noises.
 The difference between the two is: